 - To safeguard practice in medicine and for a globally mobile medical workforce

-The standards are organised into nine universal themes: mission and outcomes; educational programme; assessment of students; students; academic staff/faculty; educational resources; programme evaluation; governance and administration; and continuous renewal.
+The standards are organised into eight universal themes: mission and values; curriculum; assessment; students; academic staff; educational resources; quality assurance; and governance and administration.